kaso-gg/KasoGG/index.md

 <!--\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\
     Insert overview query results here (script XYZ.sql)-->
 <!--/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/\/-->
-I'm playing in [Sick Plays'](https://www.facebook.com/therealsickplays) customs tonight.
-I haven't watched him for quite a while but I've been following him and he does customs quite often so this might be a fun addition to that!
+Next time I play some customs, either mine or someone else's, I'll be updaing this about 5 minutes after every match we play.
+I have to be in the customs and either win (LOL) or at least spectate to the end so I have a full replay file.
+Then I load and process that data and present it here.
+We can create a LOT of different scoring algorithms.

-### ACTIVE POINTS ALGORITHM 2022.09.11:
+### ACTIVE POINTS ALGORITHM FOR NEXT EVENT:
 - Placement: 1st is 5 pts down to 10th = 0.5 pt
 - Noc/Elim: 1 pt per elim
 - Elim Siphon: 0.5 pt for each of your victim's kill count